siberoloji/siberoloji.github.io/content/en/docs/HTML/2024-10-26-tags-and-elements-proper-use-of-opening-and-closing-tags.md

 In this guide, we’ll take an in-depth look at HTML tags and elements, focusing on the correct use of opening and closing tags, the purpose they serve, and best practices for ensuring that your code is clean, readable, and functional.
 What Are HTML Tags and Elements?

 HTML tags are pieces of code that tell the browser how to display and structure content.
-These tags are enclosed within angle brackets, like `&lt;tagname&gt;`.
+These tags are enclosed within angle brackets, like `<tagname>`.
 When placed within HTML code, tags create elements, which combine to form the complete structure of a webpage.

 #### Tags